 Move over spuds it’s time for some serious love of hops.

 As former brand ambassadors for one of the top Boise breweries, we have a lot of love for the beer scene in Boise.
+Whether you’re passing through or living in Boise, we think checking out the beer scene in Boise is one of the best things to do in Idaho.
 Read on to see our picks for 14 thirst-quenching breweries in Boise, Idaho you’ll want to add to your must-visit list.

 WANT MORE BOISE, IDAHO CONTENT?
 YOU MIGHT ALSO LIKE: